x702-obfuscated/Java-Notes/1-Comment-Data-Variables-Operators/3-Variables.md

 <br>

 ## `Creating Aliases`
-Create an alias by assigning one variable to another.
+Create an `alias` by assigning one variable to another variable.

 ```java
 String[] a = {"d", "a", "t", "a"};